CSC207-UofT/207-course-notes/01-introduction-to-java.md

 ### 1.5.6.
 Getting rid of unused objects

 When we construct an object, memory is allocated for it, but when is memory ever de-allocated?
-In some programming languages, such as C, memory is only de-allocated when the code explicitly says to do so.
+In some programming languages, such as C, heap memory is only de-allocated when the code explicitly says to do so.
 However, Java does automatic "garbage collection": it keeps track of all objects and when it can confirm that no variable refers to an object, it de-allocates that memory, making it available for other uses.

 If we know that we don't need an object any more, we can explicitly drop a reference by setting the variable holding the reference to `null`.
 This can hasten garbage collection and improve performance, but it may also be unneccesary and just make your code needlessly messy - just depending on what you are doing.
 There is a good discussion of this at https://stackoverflow.com/questions/449409/does-assigning-objects-to-null-in-java-impact-garbage-collection for anyone interested.